 - A student who receives three grades of "C" or lower is automatically suspended from the program (see Probation/Dismissal section of the Graduate Student Guidebook).

-- Foundation courses are prerequisite to required courses and concentration courses.
+- Foundation courses are prerequisite to required courses.
 Questions regarding course sequencing should be directed to the Graduate Advisor.

 Transfer Notes and Acceptable Substitutes